romainbrette/AIS-geometry-and-axial-current/README.md

 ### Properties of adaptation

-* `fig8.py`: we illustrate adaptation of the voltage threshold and of the axial current at spike initiation, and how they co-variate.
+* `fig8.py`: we illustrate adaptation of the voltage threshold and of the axial current at spike initiation, and how they co-vary.

-Measure of the voltage threshold and peak axial current during adaptation: `adaptation_analysis_with_PN.py` for the cells with P/5 protocol and `adaptation_analysis_no_PN.py` for the other cells (before 20190611)\
+Measurement of the voltage threshold and peak axial current during adaptation: `adaptation_analysis_with_PN.py` for the cells with P/5 protocol and `adaptation_analysis_no_PN.py` for the other cells (before 20190611)\
 Results are stored in: `RGC_adaptation.xlsx`

 Panel A-B-C-D-E: voltage threshold adaptation\